 Section 172 of the Companies Act 2006 requires the directors to act in the way they consider, in good faith, would most likely promote the success of the company for the benefit of its members as a whole.
-Whilst this duty is not new, this year companies are required to report explicitly how the Board has had regard to the matters set out in section 172.
+Companies are required to report explicitly how the Board has had regard to the matters set out in section 172.